DanishtaKaul/gait_analysis/README.md

 # Effect of Dim Lighting on Walking and Obstacle Navigation

-Code for processing motion-capture data into gait features and analysing how lighting and obstacle conditions affect walking in young and older adults.
+This repository contains the gait analysis code for a study investigating the effects of dim lighting on walking and obstacle navigation in young and older adults.
+The pipeline processes motion-capture data into gait features and analyses how lighting and obstacle conditions affect walking performance.

 **No participant data is included in this repository**.
 The scripts read from local data folders that are not committed.
 Paths are set at the top of each